Synthetic Lagrangian Turbulence by Generative Diffusion Models

-where with $\langle \cdot \rangle$ we indicate an average over all ${N}_{p}$ trajectories and over time.
-Here and henceforth we neglect the dependence on the velocity component because of isotropy.
-Concerning the scaling exponents, ${\xi}(p)$, it is known that they are independent of the velocity components due to isotropy and that there exists a whole spectrum of anomalous corrections, $\Delta(p)$, to the mean-field dimensional estimate, $p/2$, leading to ${\xi}(p) = p/2+\Delta(p)$.
-Furthermore, beyond global scaling laws, the statistics of velocity fluctuations can be quantitatively captured scale-by-scale, for each $\tau$ by measuring the local scaling exponents, which are obtained from the logarithmic derivatives of $S_\tau^{(p)}$:
+where with $\langle\cdot\rangle$ we indicate an average over all ${N}_{p}$ trajectories and over time.
+For both DNS and DM-3c, $S_\tau^{(p)}$ is calculated by further averaging over all velocity components.
+Henceforth, we neglect the dependence on the velocity component because of isotropy.
+Concerning the scaling exponents, ${\xi}(p)$, there exists a whole spectrum of anomalous corrections, $\Delta(p)$, to the mean-field dimensional estimate, $p/2$, leading to ${\xi}(p)=p/2+\Delta(p)$.
+Furthermore, beyond global scaling laws, the statistics of velocity ﬂuctuations can be quantitatively captured scale-by-scale, for each $\tau$ by measuring the local scaling exponents, which are obtained from the logarithmic derivatives of $S_\tau^{(p)}$: